Daniel-Jamil/technology-engineering/cloud-infrastructure/virtualization-solutions/oracle-cloud-vmware-solution/workload-migration-to-oci-comprehensive-guide/README.md

 | Mixed VM-based + Containerized Workloads    | OpenShift Virtualization on OCI          | Containers: Redeploy or MTC<br>VMs: MTV           | [Mixed VM + Container to OpenShift Virtualization](./files/mixed-workloads-openshift-virtualization-on-oci-using-mtv.md)

 # When to use this asset?

-Use this document when planning or executing workload migrations from on-premises or public cloud environments to Oracle Cloud Infrastructure (OCI), including OCI Native services, Oracle Cloud VMware Solution (OCVS), and OpenShift-based platform deployments.
+Use this document when planning or executing migrations from on-premises or public cloud environments to Oracle Cloud Infrastructure (OCI), including OCI Native services, Oracle Cloud VMware Solution (OCVS), and OpenShift-based platform deployments.
 It covers virtualized, bare-metal, cross-cloud, containerized, and mixed VM–container scenarios.

 # Instructions for Utilising This Asset